-Lowers Blood Pressure
+Lower Blood Pressure

 The animal study measured arterial blood pressure and found that a dose of Sideritis extract led to blood vessel dilation, which helped lower blood pressure levels and reduced stress on the heart muscle.

 Protect Your Digestive System

-In 2012, “Planta Medica” published an animal study on the effects of Greek mountain tea on gastrointestinal health and disorders.
+In March 2012, Planta Medica published an animal study on the effects of Greek mountain tea on gastrointestinal health and disorders.
 Researchers found that taking an oral dose of Greek mountain tea led to less inflammation in the gastrointestinal tract, likely due to the presence of phenols and antioxidants found naturally in the plant.

 Brewing Greek Mountain Tea

 Greek mountain tea has an earthy taste and, if you use the flowers, a slight floral scent.
-For dried tea leaves or tea bags, add about 2 tablespoons, or a third of a tea bag, into a teapot and fill with boiling water, letting steep for five to 10 minutes.
+For dried tea leaves or tea bags, add about 2 tablespoons, or a third of a tea bag, into a teapot and fill with boiling water, letting it steep for five to 10 minutes.
 You can add honey as well as milk or lemon to flavor the tea.

-- Planta Medica: Anti-inflammatory, Gastroprotective, and Cytotoxic Effects of Sideritis Scardica Extracts
+- Planta Medica: "Anti-inflammatory, Gastroprotective, and Cytotoxic Effects of Sideritis Scardica Extracts"

-- Journal of Physiology and Pharmacology: Hypotensive, Vasorelaxant and Cardiodepressant Activities of the Ethanol Extract of Sideritis"
+- Journal of Physiology and Pharmacology: "Hypotensive, Vasorelaxant and Cardiodepressant Activities of the Ethanol Extract of Sideritis"